 System Scope Some approaches have a working hypothesis that a given system entirely manages the flow of information, and that provenance has to be tracked within the scope of that system.
-Examples of such systems include operating system [218][159], desktop [265], statistical packages [143, 21], databases [59, 406, 176], data warehouses [104], and workflow systems (Kepler [39, 41], Taverna [419], VisTrails [156], VDS [424], Pegasus [278]).
-Other approaches allow for varying degrees of open-ness: curated databases allow for user-edits [52], PASOA allows for service-oriented architectures [195] where the number of components can dynamically change and is not known at design-time, or some allow for data to be published on the Web, with data and provenance both accessible by simple browser navigation [447].
+Examples of such systems include operating system [219][160], desktop [265], statistical packages [144, 21], databases [59, 406, 177], data warehouses [105], and workflow systems (Kepler [39, 41], Taverna [419], VisTrails [157], VDS [424], Pegasus [278]).
+Other approaches allow for varying degrees of open-ness: curated databases allow for user-edits [52], PASOA allows for service-oriented architectures [196] where the number of components can dynamically change and is not known at design-time, or some allow for data to be published on the Web, with data and provenance both accessible by simple browser navigation [452].
 Others even aim at tracking the provenance of objects in the physical world [231].

 Program Some approaches assume that both the programming language and the program that executed the process are known, and therefore can be used to identify provenance [59], to derive a reverse function that computes provenance [406], or to encode provenance efficiently [424][419].
-In general, the benefits of such approaches is that provenance can be precisely defined in terms of the execution semantics, and that it can be efficiently inferred or represented.
+In general, the benefits of such approaches is that provenance can be precisely defined in terms of the execution semantics, and that it can be efficiently monitored, inferred or represented.
 The downside is that it may require the reasoner that wishes to process this kind of provenance to have an understanding of the language used for this execution.
 As a result, this type of reasoning may not be portable across environments (for instance, a reasoner operating over VDS provenance will not be able to reason over Taverna's).
-Other approaches do not make such an assumption, but therefore rely on an ontological description of what happened, e.g., OPM [299] and PASOA [195].
+Other approaches do not make such an assumption, but instead rely on ontological descriptions of what happened, e.g., Provenir [342], Web Provenance [213], OPM [299], PASOA [202].
 In that case, the reasoner needs to access the ontology definition to reason over provenance.
+The downside of such ontological descriptions is that it may not be sure that the system, seen as a black-box, has actually performed an execution compatible with such descriptions.